mgkid3310/AWESome/README.md

 2. Realistic Aerodynamics (drag, lift, etc.)

-Basic drag model is replaced with enhanced model so that
+Basic drag model is replaced with an enhanced model so
-it better reflects the drag in real life.
+that it better reflects the drag in real life.
+This will
+generate drag that's much more complicated than a simple
+polynomial function and create many effects such as the
+so-called 'Sound barrier'.
 This also brings air density and wind into consideration.
 Air density is calulated based on altitude, temperature
 and humidity which gets more accurate if ACE3 weather is